microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onenote-api-overview.md

 The `version` segment in the URL represents the version of Microsoft Graph that you want to use.
 - `v1.0` is for stable production code.
 - `beta` is to try out a feature that's in development.
-Features and functionality in beta may change, so you shouldn't use it in your production code.
+Features and functionality in the beta endpoint might change; we don't recommend that you use it in your production code.